Right-of-Way Clearing Program

 Trees falling into power lines are one of the leading causes of power outages.
 Keeping the easement—or right-of-way—clear reduces tree-related outages, and allows crews to safely and efficiently restore power after an outage or perform maintenance when required.
 An easement with trees growing into the power lines is a safety hazard for crews and the public.

 The Chugach tree-clearing program runs on a three-year cycle, meaning we try to cover our service area every three years.
 Recent warmer winters and summers have led to faster vegetation growth, so it is critical we stay current with our program.
-Members will receive a letter about two weeks before easement work is to begin in their area.
-The day the crew comes to do the clearing, they will knock on the homeowner’s door before beginning work.
+Homeowners will receive a mailer a minimum of a week before easement work is to begin in their area.
 For questions about Chugach’s vegetation clearing program, please call 762-7655.